TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 (modding limitation, currently no know way to detect if in idroid menu where navigation keys conflict) So toggle mod menu on, change setting, toggle it off before you use idroid.

-Use either arrow keys or Dpad to navigate the menu.
+Use either Arrow keys or Dpad to navigate the menu.
 Up/Down to select option.
-Left/Right to change option setting.
+Left/Right to change setting or open submenu.

+Press <Change Stance> button to go to previous menu.

-Press change stance button to reset current setting.
+Press <Call> button to reset current setting.

 Known issues:
 The Announce Log used for the display has a delay on entries, so slow down your button presses when changing the settings.